 - The business’ expected taxable turnover excluding VAT in the next year must not exceed £150,000.

-A business will be specifically excluded from the FRS if:
+A business will be specifically excluded from the flat rate scheme if:

 - It uses the second-hand margin scheme, tour operators margin scheme, or auctioneers scheme.